Turner Hall of Monroe

 Fun antique appraisal event

-$5 fee for Turner Hall members; $15 for non-members; onlookers - FREE!
+FREE for Turner Hall members; $15 for non-members; onlookers - no charge!

 Are you a fan of PBS' Antiques Roadshow?
 Got an old Swiss artifact, family heirloom, flea market find, or some other treasured or unique item that you've always wondered what it might be worth?

-Turner Hall of Monroe's Swiss Heritage Series is pleased to present Trinket or Treasure?, an antiques and collectibles appraisal event featuring author and antiques expert Mark F. Moran of Iola, WI.
-For a nominal fee, anyone is invited to come and have an item appraised, but PRE-REGISTRATION IS REQUIRED.
+Turner Hall of Monroe's Swiss Heritage Series is pleased to welcome back antiques expert Mark F. Moran of Mark F. Moran Appraisals of Iola, Wisconsin for a second Trinket or Treasure, a fun appraisal event for antiques and collectibles.
+Anyone is invited to come and have an item appraised, but PRE-REGISTRATION IS REQUIRED.
 Registrants will be assigned a time for the appraisal, although everyone is welcome to sit in on any or all of the appraisals for no charge.

-Appraisals are by reservation only, with a limit of one item per person.
+Appraisals are by reservation only, with a limit of two items per person.
 Note the list below for items that are accepted/not accepted.
-There is a $5 fee for members of Turner Hall, and $15 for non-members.
+This event is FREE for members of Turner Hall who are current on 2016 dues, and $15 per item for non-members.
 Please click here for a printable, mail-in registration form to make your reservation.
 Don't wait; only 40 items total can be accepted.